All About Web Co. logo

 All About Web Co.

-Fortunately, there is a way to customize it.
-In this article, I’ll show you how to create a custom 404 page in Squarespace so you can make it unique and user-friendly.
+Fortunately, there is a way to customize the Not Found page in Squarespace.
+In this article, I’ll show you how to create or change a custom 404 page so you can make it to your taste.

 How to Create a Custom 404 Page in Squarespace